How to Use a Wedge Pillow

 Reduces Nighttime Asthma Effects

 When lying in a supine position, blood naturally pools in the lungs, potentially triggering breathing issues and nighttime asthma.
 Sleeping at an incline prevents blood from pooling in the lungs and opens up the airways.

 Alleviates Obstructive Sleep Apnea and Snoring Problems

 Obstructive sleep apnea is a sleep disorder where a person periodically stops breathing throughout the night.
-When in a supine position, the jaw and tongue relax and collapse backward, blocking a person’s airways and aggravating sleep apnea symptoms.
+When in a supine (lying on your back) position, the jaw and tongue relax and collapse backward, blocking a person’s airways and aggravating sleep apnea symptoms.
 Sleeping at an incline with a wedge pillow opens up the airways, making breathing easier and reducing sleep disruptions.
 If you suspect you have sleep apnea, make sure to see your doctor for a proper diagnosis.

 Doctors sometimes recommend using a wedge pillow when recovering from a surgery or operation.
 Using a wedge pillow makes the switch from a reclined hospital bed to a regular bed easier, and it can help you sit upright while bed-ridden.
 However, always get your surgeon’s approval post-operation to ensure you’re safe to use a wedge pillow.

 Minimized Back, Shoulder, and Neck Pain